-- (1) Persons wishing to display presentation materials using the City's display equipment under the Public Comment portion of a meeting or during discussion of any Council item must provide any such materials to the City Clerk in a form or format readily usable on the City's display technology no later than two (2) hours prior to the beginning of the meeting at which the materials are to be presented. - As an exception to subsection (1), parties-in-interest in agenda items considered under Section 2.c, 2.d, 2.e or 2.f, above, shall provide all presentation materials to be displayed or proffered for Council consideration to the City Clerk (whether in hard copy or for display) in the manner specified by the City Clerk no later than noon on the day of the meeting at which the subject item is scheduled for consideration or 4:00 p.m. the business day prior to the meeting if the meeting begins earlier than 6:00 p.m.
-Any such materials must be in a form or format readily usable on the City's display technology.
-NOTE: Parties in appeals to Council may present new evidence only in the limited circumstances set forth in Chapter 2 of the City Code.
+- (1) Persons wishing to display presentation materials using the City's display equipment under the Public Comment portion of a meeting or during discussion of any Council item must provide any such materials to the City Clerk no later than two (2) hours prior to the beginning of the meeting at which the materials are to be presented.
+Only pdf format presentations will be allowed, and no embedded video or audio may be included. - (2) As an exception to subsection (1), parties-in-interest in agenda items considered under Section 2.c, 2.d, 2.e or 2.f, above, shall provide all presentation materials to be displayed or proffered for Council consideration to the City Clerk (whether in hard copy or for display) in the manner specified by the City Clerk no later than noon on the day of the meeting at which the subject item is scheduled for consideration or 4:00 p.m. the business day prior to the meeting if the meeting begins earlier than 6:00 pm.
+Any such materials must be in pdf format and readily usable on the City's display technology.